As with most things these days, the Marin Airporter is managing unprecedented changes.

 How Can Our New Website Help?

-You may be wondering, how can a new website provide any relief for some of these changes.
-Well, check it out.
+You may be wondering, how can a website redesign provide any relief for some of these changes?
+Well, why not check it out.

 When you click on the stop most convenient to you, a list of big blue buttons offers you the following choices: Pick Up Schedule, Buy Tickets, Map and Directions, Parking Info and Questions.